-- (4) Except as provided for in Subsections 7 and 12, winning tickets shall apply to one prize category only in precedence starting with Prize Category D. For example, a winning ticket for Prize Category D shall not participate in the distribution of Prize Categories A, B, or C. A winning ticket for Prize Category C shall not participate in the distribution of Prize Categories A, B, or D. A winning ticket for Prize Category B shall not participate in the distribution of Prize Category A shall not participate in the distribution of Prize Category A shall not participate in the distribution of Prize Category A shall not participate in the distribution of Prize Category A shall not participate in the distribution of Prize Category A shall not participate in the distribution of Prize Categories B, C, or D. - (5) The net pool for Prize Category D may be supplemented in order to guarantee a minimum payout.
+- (4) Except as provided for in Subsections 7 and 12, winning tickets shall apply to one prize category only in precedence starting with Prize Category D. For example, a winning ticket for Prize Category D shall not participate in the distribution of Prize Categories A, B, or C. A winning ticket for Prize Category C shall not participate in the distribution of Prize Categories A, B, or D. A winning ticket for Prize Category B shall not participate in the distribution of Prize Categories A, C, or D. And a winning ticket for Prize Category A shall not participate in the distribution of Prize Categories B, C, or D. - (5) The net pool for Prize Category D may be supplemented in order to guarantee a minimum payout.
 Such minimum payout (if applicable) must be established by the association and authorized by the Commission prior to the first RACINGO pool or prior to the first RACINGO pool after Prize Category D has been won.
 For example, if a minimum payout of \$1 million is established, the actual gross pool plus any applicable carryover would be supplemented to raise the payout to \$1 million.
 The amount to be supplemented would decrease as the jackpot pool grows.
 The supplement would cease once the jackpot pool reaches \$1 million. - (6) The payout for each prize category shall be separately calculated as a single price pool by dividing the amount of winning dollars into the portion of the net pool plus any applicable carryover and supplemental money allocated to that particular prize category. - (7) Prize Categories C and D are separate Jackpot prizes.
 The net pool for each jackpot will consist of the current allocation of the daily net RACINGO pool plus the applicable carryover, if any.
 If no winning tickets are sold for either of these Prize Categories C and D, 100 percent of that performance's net pool allocated to the respective Prize Categories plus applicable carryover shall be carried over to the corresponding prize category of the next scheduled RACINGO contest. - (8) In the event there is no pari-mutuel ticket sold selecting a winner for Prize Category A or Prize Category B, the portion of the net pool allocated for that prize will be divided equally, and added to the carryover for distribution in Prize Categories C and D. - (9) A RACINGO pool shall not be offered if any of the three designated RACINGO legs have fewer than three programmed betting interests. - (10) The RACINGO pool shall be cancelled and all RACINGO wagers for the individual contest shall be refunded and no additions to the jackpot prizes will be made if: - (a) any of the three designated legs are cancelled or declared "no contest", or - (b) fewer than three betting interests start or finish in any of the three designated legs. - (11) In the event of a scratch after wagering has begun on RACINGO, substitution will be to the next highest program number available and not already bet by the RACINGO player.
 In the event where the next highest program number is either scratched or already in use by the RACINGO player, substitution will proceed via a wrap-around method to the lowest unused program number and come forward until an available program number has been reached.